WangZhihua1998/aria2-with-webui/README.md

 ### Install
 1. Download the image from release.

-2. Just Decompress it to a tarball.
+2. Just decompress it to a tarball(`xz -d -k aria2-with-webui.tar.xz`).

 3. Load the decompressed image with `docker load -i aria2-with-webui.tar`